lsrdg/beback.vim/README.md

 ## Introduction

-The plugin provides shortcuts to insert `TODO: `, `WARN: ` and `NOTE:` on your text/code.
+The plugin provides shortcuts to insert `TODO: `, `WARN: ` and `NOTE:` on your text/code _as comments_.

 Once you have some "NOTES: blablabla", a couple of "TODO: uhuhuhu" and a bunch of "WARN: poooow!", beback.vim will give you quick access to them.

+The "supported languages" list is pretty much opinionated; just what I would use over here, since so far it is only for personal use.
+Open an issue, send a pull request, or just fork it to add your favorite flavor.

 ## Setup

 Use your favorite plugin manager.
-With [Vim-Plug](https://github.com/junegunn/vim-plug):
+For instance, with [Vim-Plug](https://github.com/junegunn/vim-plug):

 ```